 - Fresh chives: A traditional ingredient in ranch dressing, chives add a mild oniony flavor and freshen things up.

-How do make chipotle cilantro lime ranch? (+tips)
+How to make chipotle cilantro lime ranch (+tips)

 2. Transfer the mixture to a jar or bowl and stir in the chives.